ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 All items are performance friendly.

-This mod is automatically translated into french if you are french.
+This mod is automatically translated into french if you are french. *Please install [FontUpdate](https://thunderstore.io/c/lethal-company/p/rectorado/FontUpdate/) if you are playing the french mode.*

 Compatible with v60/v61/v62/v64/v65/v66/v67/v68/v69 of Lethal Company.